vtog/labGuides/source/ocp/local-mirror-registry.rst

 #.
 Run the following command to install the registry pods as root.

-   .. important:: The registry services will be run as root.
-You can see the
-      pods with ``sudo podman ps``

-   .. warning:: Installing as "root" will force IPv4 only listener.
+   .. warning:: Installing as “sudo” will force IPv4 only listener.
+If IPv6
+      is required install as a normal user and see next step.
+I recommend not installing as root.

    .. tip:: The registry uses port 8443 by default.
 This can be changed by
       adding :port to $quayHostname when installing.
 Be sure to add that port